 - a customer-focused approach to work.

 Pre-entry experience in taxation is not necessary.
-The selection process looks at your capabilities and potential, where emphasis is placed on the competences required.
+The selection process focuses on your capabilities and potential, and emphasis is placed on the competences required.
 Examples of you demonstrating these capabilities are sought after in the selection process, drawn from all areas of life.

 HMRC is the UK's tax authority and is responsible for collecting billions of pounds in tax from UK businesses and individuals, and for administering National Insurance and student loans, as well as ensuring compliance with the National Minimum Wage.